Equinox

 Mission Statement

-From a code point of view, Equinox is an implementation of the OSGi R4 core framework specification, a set of bundles that implement various optional OSGi services and other infrastructure for running OSGi-based systems.
+From a code point of view, Equinox is an implementation of the OSGi core framework specification, a set of bundles that implement various optional OSGi services and other infrastructure for running OSGi-based systems.
+The Equinox OSGi core framework implementation is used as the reference implementation and as such it implements all the required features of the latest OSGi core framework specification.

 More generally, the goal of the Equinox project is to be a first class OSGi community and foster the vision of Eclipse as a landscape of bundles.
 As part of this, it is responsible for developing and delivering the OSGi framework implementation used for all of Eclipse.
 In addition. the project is open to:

-As a peer of the Platform, JDT and PDE projects, the Equinox OSGi code is managed by the Eclipse PMC and ships with the Eclipse project major releases.
+As part of the RT project, the Equinox OSGi code is managed by the RT PMC.
+There is a close binding however to the Eclipse project and its PMC.
+Equinox, as the base for all of Eclipse, ships with all the major releases.
 The various other bundles developed here may ship independently and on different schedules.

 Getting Started and Getting Involved